IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 4) Open the notebook file HW7_NYC_MTA_API.ipynb

-5) Run through the codes, and the plots will be shown and saved in the same directory.
+5) Run through the codes, and plots will be shown and saved in the same directory.

 ---